5jt/dyalog-cookbook/manuscript/09_testing.md

 ~~~
       RunThese 3
+--- Test framework "Tester" version 3.2.0 from 2017-03-24 -------------------------
+Searching for INI file testcases_{computername}.ini
+  ...not found
+Searching for INI file Testcases.ini
+  ...not found
+Looking for a function "Initial"...
+  ...not found
 --- Tests started at 2017-03-22 15:56:41 on #.Tests -------------------------------
   Test_003 (1 of 1) : Test whether `TxtToCsv` handles a non-existing file correctly
  ----------------------------------------------------------------------------------
    1 test case executed
    0 test cases failed
    0 test cases broken
+Time of execution recorded on variable #.Tests.TestCasesExecutedAt: yyyy-mm-dd hh:mm:ss
+Looking for a function "Cleanup"...
+  ...not found
 ~~~

-Clearly we need to have one test case for every result the function `TxtToCsv` might return but of course we are not doing this here and now.
-We have more important test cases to write: we want to make sure that whenever we have created a new version of the EXE that it will keep working.
+Clearly we need to have one test case for every result the function `TxtToCsv` might return but we leave that as an exercise to you.
+We have more important test cases to write: we want to make sure that whenever we create a new version of the EXE it will keep working.

 Time for a new version of MyApp.
 Make a copy of `Z:\code\v08` as `Z:\code\v09`.

-The first things we do is renaming the test functions we have so far: Rather than `Test_001` it will be `Test_map_0` and so forth.
+First we rename the test functions we have so far: Rather than `Test_001` it will be `Test_map_01` and so forth.
 This way we group all `map`-related functions together.
 The new test cases we are about to add will be named `Test_exe_01` etc.

 ### The "Initial" function

-For that we need a folder where we can store some files for test purposes.
+For testing the EXE we need a folder where we can store files temporarily.
 We add a function `Initial` to the `Test` script:

 ~~~
 :Namespace Tests